mohansriram-r/mohansriram-r/README.md

 # Hi there, I'm Mohan Sriram 👋

 ## 👨‍💻 About Me
-I'm a passionate software developer with a strong interest in [your areas of interest like web development, machine learning, etc.].
+I'm a passionate software developer with a strong interest in App development in flutter.
 I love to learn new technologies and improve my skills by working on exciting projects.

 - 🌱 I’m currently learning [C++, Python, Flutter].
 - 👯 I’m looking to collaborate on [App development projects].